 The Panther is an elusive and powerful animal that has adapted well to a variety of habitats around the world and is known to be one of the strongest climbers of all felines.
 The Panther tends to be dark brown to black in color.
 The Panther is an incredibly intelligent and agile animal that is very seldom seen by people in the wild as they are generally very quiet and cautious animals.
-Team Members: Diane Speights - ELA, Tamika Crumpler - Math, Brandon Hedgpeth - Social Studies, Stephanie Pacquette - Science (Team Leader).
+Team Members: Diane Speights - ELA (Grade Level Chair), Tamika Crumpler - Math, Brandon Hedgpeth - Social Studies, Stephanie Pacquette - Science (Team Leader).
 Additional Team Members: Erica Hagan - ELA and Sarah Lance - Math.

 The mission of Career and Technical Education (CTE) is to empower students to be successful citizens, workers, and leaders in a global economy.
 CTE programs are designed to contribute to the broad educational achievement of students, including basic skills, as well as their ability to work independently and as part of a team, think creatively and solve problems, and utilize technology in the thinking and the problem-solving process.
 STEM is part of the CTE department.
-Team Members: Tomeka Simmons, Jerome Thompson, Mark Crowe, Yvonne Egbo.
+Team Members: Tomeka Simmons, Jerome Thompson, Latisha McCormick, Yvonne Egbo.

 The Arts Education Program offers a wide variety of opportunities for student participation and learning.
 At the elementary level, visual arts and music are presented to all students as an ongoing curricular subject to encourage their artistic and creative development.
 At the middle and high school levels, students may select for study courses in Band, Choral Music, General Music, Visual Arts, Theatre Arts, and Dance.
 The Strings program is offered to all interested fifth and sixth-grade students as part of a sequential instructional program (grades 5-12) to develop fine motor skills, aural development, and background for success in instrumental music.
-Team Members: Don Elliott (Art), Rebecca Bryant (Band, Tricia Horvath (Orchestra), and Regetta Butler (Chorus).
+Team Members: Don Elliott (Art), Rebecca Bryant (Band), Tricia Horvath (Orchestra), and Regetta Butler (Chorus).

 The Physical Education portion of the curriculum will promote fitness, dance, team building games, pre-sport skills, team sports, and life-long activities to develop strength, endurance, coordination, and agility.
 Physical Education also builds character, enhances social and leadership qualities, reduces stress, improves appearance, increases heart and lung efficiency, improves energy levels, helps with the maintenance of proper body weight, and helps improve self-esteem.
 Health covers dietary and other health-related materials.
 Team Members: Jennifer Penfield, Rhett Saylors, and Sidney Frazee.

 Welcome to the Library.
 Students have access to fiction and non-fiction books 7 days a week, 24 hours a day, as we offer numerous copies of electronic books in addition to our already popular print selections.
 Students are able to have 2 books checked out at any time and may swap out books for new ones with teacher permission.
 We strongly believe in reading for knowledge; however, we are strong advocates of reading For enjoyment and pleasure!
-In addition to visiting the Library every two weeks with ELA teachers for checking books in and out and having an interactive lesson, students know the Library at SVMS is always open as a safe place for them.
+In addition to visiting the library every two weeks with Social Studies teachers for checking books in and out and having an interactive lesson, students know the Library at SVMS is always open as a safe place for them.
 Please visit DESTINY to see our great selection of books and email Jody Phillips the Librarian, with questions, comments, and/or concerns.

 SVMS Student Handbook